-Western Front is pleased to present a new twenty-minute octophonic composition by Alexi Baris, developed as part of our artists-in-residence program, and as a parallel event to Rachelle Sawatsky’s solo exhibition Vitals.
+Western Front is pleased to present a new twenty-minute octophonic composition by Alexi Baris, developed as a parallel event to Rachelle Sawatsky’s solo exhibition Vitals.

 In Firedamp, Baris explores the sonic potentiality generated by a solitary feedback patch on a modular synthesizer.
 Analyzing how proximity, frequency, and distortion work together to synthesize sense from raw sensation, Baris examines the relations they deposit and the individual perceptions that they trigger.
 Taking its title from the phenomena of combustible pockets of methane gas found in coal seams, Firedamp evokes a physicality, where vaporous emergences exhibit.
 This work also furthers Baris’s ongoing interest in psychoacoustics—how the human auditory system perceives various sounds—and the mimesis of nature that can occur in synthetic soundscapes.